boybook/Server2Launcher/README.md

 Server2Laucher
 ==============

-PocketMine Server talks with BlockLaucher
+Make PocketMine Server talks with BlockLaucher
+<b>Build a socket server on PM-Plugin to send message to BlockLaucher quickly</b>